etlu03/spider-core/README.md

 ```

 # Known Issues
 As of version 1.0.0, it is not possible to successfully run the Apple App Store web crawler on a machine that run macOS.
-These specific machines prompt a pop-up the ask if the user would like to open the site in the App Store application.
+These specific machines prompt a pop-up that ask if the user would like to open the site in the App Store application.
 This directly prevents these web pages from being scraped.
 The current fix for this issue is to run the web crawler from a Windows-based machine.